alansuspect/alansuspect-dev/content/blog/the-wordpress-block-editor.md

 *   the toolbar popup constantly gets in the way

-*   just a general lack of UX
+*   just a general lack of good UX practice

 *   so much white space for no reason